advilm/micromouse/README.md

 # Micromouse

 Competitiong to see which robot solves a 16x16 maze the fastest.
 Uses infrared lights to "see" walls of the maze.

+I will attempt programming it in both Arduino and Rust to learn the pros and cons of each.

 ## Building with Rust